-Colin Campbell Cooper USA
+Colin Campbell Cooper Biography | Oil Painting Reproductions

 3-8-1856 Philadelphia, USA - 11-6-1937 Santa Barbara, USABack to Artist IndexView Artists Paintings

-In 1879, Cooper enrolled in the Pennsylvania Academy of the Fine Arts in Philadelphia, studying art under famed controversial realist painter Thomas Eakins for three years.
-In 1886 he embarked on the first of his many travels to foreign lands, visiting the Netherlands, Belgium, and Brittany.
-Afterwards, his art education resumed at the Académie Julian in Paris from 1886 to 1890, with Henri Lucien Doucet, William-Adolphe Bouguereau, and Jules Joseph Lefebvre.
+In 1879, Colin Campbell Cooper, Jr. enrolled in the Pennsylvania Academy of the Fine Arts in Philadelphia and studied art for three years under realist painter Thomas Eakins.
+In 1886 he embarked on the first of his many travels, visiting the Netherlands, Belgium, and France.
+Afterward, his art instruction resumed at the Académie Julian in Paris from 1886 to 1890, with Henri Lucien Doucet, William-Adolphe Bouguereau, and Jules Joseph Lefebvre.
 He also studied at Académie Delécluse and Académie Vitti.
-Colin Campbell Cooper work of this period consisted mostly of landscapes painted in a Barbizon manner.
-He traveled extensively throughout his life, sketching and painting scenes of Europe, Asia, and the United States in watercolors and oils.
+Colin Campbell Cooper work at this time consisted of landscapes painted in a Barbizon style.
+He traveled throughout his life, sketching and painting scenes of Europe, Asia, and the United States in both watercolor and oils.

-Influences: Henri Lucien Doucet, William-Adolphe Bouguereau, Jules Joseph Lefebvre
+Artists Influencing Colin Campbell Cooper: Henri Lucien Doucet, William-Adolphe Bouguereau, Jules Joseph Lefebvre

-Traveled: Netherlands, Belgium, France, Tunisia, Italy, Switzerland, USA
+He Traveled To Netherlands, Belgium, France, Tunisia, Italy, Switzerland, USA